 HOW DO WE GET PALLIATIVE CARE?

-Your physician can request a consultation by Aspire Health while you are in the hospital, in a long-term care facility or you can be referred to the Palliative Care Clinic located on Oakwood Drive, just off Highway 58 in Chattanooga.
+Your physician can request a consultation by Aspire Health while you are in the hospital, in a long-term care facility or you can be referred to the Aspire Health Clinic located on Oakwood Drive, just off Highway 58 in Chattanooga.

 WHO SHOULD ASK FOR PALLIATIVE CARE?

-The team at Palliative Care Services serves individuals with a wide range of illnesses including, but not limited to Alzheimer’s Disease, dementia, cancer, heart disease, liver disease, lung disease, AIDS, stroke could be a candidate for palliative care.
+Anyone dealing with a chronic condition such as, but not limited to, Alzheimer’s Disease, dementia, cancer, heart disease, liver disease, lung disease, AIDS, stroke could be a candidate for palliative care.